Devshirme: The life of the devshirme

-On the other hand, since the devshirme could reach powerful positions, some Muslim families tried to have the recruiters take their sons so that they could achieve professional advancement.
-There were cases of Albanian families offering their children voluntarily, as it offered them prospects not available to them in any other manner.
-Sometimes people of both religion, or family in great needs, attempted to bribe scouts to take their children.
+On the other hand, since the devshirme could reach powerful positions, some Muslim or Christian families tried to have the recruiters take their sons so that they could achieve professional advancement.
+Christian boys were forced to convert to Islam.

-In Epirus, a traditional folk song expressed this resentment by cursing the Sultan and admonishing against the kidnapping of boys:
+In Epirus, a traditional folk song expressed this resentment by cursing the Sultan for the kidnapping of boys:

 The Tübingen manuscript written by Andre Argyros and John Tholoites and given to Martin Crusius in 1585 shows what the Christian parents thought of the Janissaries:

-Stepehen Gerlach gives the case of a Greek Mother from Panormu (Ionia) in Anatolia who had two boys and begged God every day to take them away because she would soon be forced to give up one of them.
+Stephen Gerlach gives the case of a Greek Mother from Panormus in Anatolia who had two boys and begged God every day to take them away because she would soon be forced to give up one of them.
 The distress expressed here was motivated not only by religious considerations, but also by the low opinion the Byzantines held for Turks (whom they called barbarians).

 In desperation the parents would appeal to the Pope and western powers for help.
 A petition of the Albanians of Himarë in the year 1581, addressed to the Pope reads: "Holiest father, if you could convince him and save us and the children of Greece, that are taken every day and are turned into Turks, if you could only do this, God may bless you.
 Amen”.

+In 1456 Greeks living on the western coast of Anatolia appealed to the Knights Hospitalers of Rhodes for help.

 The children were taken from their families and transported to Istanbul.
 Upon their arrival, they were forcibly converted to Islam, examined and made to serve the empire.
 The system produced infantry corps soldiers as well as civilian administrators and high-ranked military officials."
 Their village, district and province, parentage, date of birth, and physical appearance was recorded.
 Albertus Bobovius wrote in 1686 that diseases were common among the devshirme and that strict discipline was enforced.
-Although the influence of Turkic nobility continued in the Ottoman court until Mehmet II (see Çandarlı Halil), the Ottoman ruling class slowly came to be ruled exclusively by the devshirme, creating a separate social class.
+Although the influence of Turkic nobility continued in the Ottoman court until Mehmet II (see Çandarlı Halil), the Ottoman ruling class slowly came to be dominated by the devshirme, creating a separate social class.
 This class of rulers was chosen from the brightest of devshirme and handpicked to serve in the palace institution, known as the Enderûn.
 They had to accompany the Sultan on campaigns, but exceptional service would be rewarded by assignments outside the palace.
 Those chosen for the scribe institution, known as kalemiye, were also granted prestigious positions.
 At the religious institution, İlmiye, all orthodox Muslim clergy of the Ottoman Empire were educated and sent to provinces or served in the capital.